 If you want to convert the JSON representation to XML before the mediation flow begins, use the following builder and formatter instead.
-Note that some data loss can occur during the JSON to XML to JSON conversion process.
+Note that some data loss can occur during the JSON -> XML -> JSON conversion process.

-The builders and formatters are configured in the
+The builders and formatters are configured respectively in the

-messageFormatters sections, respectively, of the Axis2 configuration files located in the
+messageFormatters sections of the Axis2 configuration files located in the

 <PRODUCT_HOME>/repository/conf/axis2 directory.
 Both types of JSON builders use StAXON as the underlying JSON processor.